 Private and public sectors are continuing to build new projects to address outdated infrastructure issues; but with cost effective requirements at the forefront of project plans.
 ConocoPhillips is choosing to begin a new construction project to protect against the weather in a stormy economy.
-Crane Materials International is providing innovative building materials to meet their needs and stand the test of time.
+CMI is providing sheet piling to meet their needs and stand the test of time.

 ConocoPhillips’ Alliance Refinery, in Bell Chase, Louisiana, processes 247,000 barrels a day and employs an estimated 400 locals.
 In 2005, when Hurricane Katrina ravaged Louisiana taking lives, homes and livelihood, the facility was drowning six feet of water halting operations for a period of time.
 Repairs to restore the facility continued for 220 days after the storm.
 ConocoPhillips was determined to protect itself from future operational shutdown which could result in hundreds of millions of dollars in losses and jeopardize the nation’s fuel supply.
 After careful consideration engineers determined a 6,500 linear foot retaining wall which met FEMA standards of holding back 8 feet of water was necessary.
 In 2009, amidst a sluggish economy, ground was broke to protect the financial well-being of ConocoPhillips.

 The best product for this scenario, CMI’s SG-950 Vinyl Sheet Piling with XCR Technology, also happened to be the most cost effective option.
 One may think that a concrete or steel wall would be the most likely option to solve ConocoPhillips’ impending issue.
 However, steel did not meet the project specifications for several reasons, most importantly the fact that Vinyl Sheet Piling costs 40% – 60% less than other conventional building materials.